Franck-Emmanuel Comte

 Le chef d'orchestre Franck-Emmanuel Comte à l'Auditorium de Lyon

-Conductor and harpsichordist Franck-Emmanuel Comte occupies a very special place on the European baroque scene.
-A creative and versatile artist, he lives his passion for the Baroque repertoire mainly through cross-disciplinary, original or interdisciplinary projects which he initiates.
+Conductor and harpsichordist, Franck-Emmanuel Comte holds a truly unique position on the European baroque scene.
+A creative and versatile artist, he pursues his passion for the baroque repertoire mainly through innovative, cross-disciplinary projects of his own creation.

-At the end of his studies at the CNSMD in Lyon, where he studied composition and orchestral and choral conducting, he began his career in opera houses (Nantes, Lyon, Paris Opera Studio, etc.) and responded to invitations from classical and baroque orchestras (Orchestres des Pays de Savoie, Ensemble Orchestral Contemporain, University of Auckland Orchestra, Collegium Musicum Riga, Ensemble Arion of Montreal, etc.).
+Immediately after completing his studies in composition and orchestral and choral conducting at the CNSMD in Lyon, he began his career in opera houses (Nantes, Lyon, Paris Opera Studio…) and accepted invitations from both classical and baroque orchestras (Orchestre des Pays de Savoie, Ensemble Orchestral Contemporain, Orchestre de l’Université d’Auckland, Collegium Musicum Riga, Ensemble Arion de Montréal…).

-At the same time, he created Le Concert de l'Hostel Dieu, a Lyon-based ensemble of international renown of which he is still the artistic director.
-He has conducted the ensemble in more than 1,500 concerts and recorded some twenty albums.
-La Francesina, his latest recording released by Aparté, was voted "Baroque Vocal Record of the Year" by the International Classical Music Awards 2021.
+At the same time, he founded Le Concert de l’Hostel Dieu, a Lyon-based ensemble of international renown, of which he remains the Artistic Director.
+He has conducted the ensemble in over 1,700 concerts and recorded around twenty albums.
+The Ghost of HamletHis most recent recording, released on Arcana/Outhere, has received numerous awards and accolades from the international press.

-Regularly invited to conduct in European and world capitals (Barcelona, London, Moscow, Montreal, Krakow, Rome, Brussels, Madrid, Tel Aviv, Beijing, etc.) and at numerous international festivals (Ambronay, La Chaise-Dieu, Händel Festpiel de Halle, Bayreuth Baroque Festival, MA Festival Brugges, London Baroque Festival, etc. ), Franck-Emmanuel Comte is passionate about the baroque repertoire but also about cross-disciplinary or atypical projects, such as the ballet Folia co-created with the choreographer Mourad Merzouki and already presented to more than 100,000 spectators in 110 performances.
+Regularly invited to conduct in major European and world capitals (Barcelona, London, Moscow, Montreal, New York, Washington, Helsinki, Krakow, Rome, Brussels, Madrid, Tel Aviv, Beijing…) and at numerous international festivals (Ambronay, La Chaise-Dieu, Handel Festival in Halle, Bayreuth Baroque Festival, Bruges Early Music Festival, London Baroque Festival, Granada Festival of Sacred Music…), Franck-Emmanuel Comte is passionate not only about the baroque repertoire but also about innovative or unconventional projects, such as ballet.
+Folia co-created with choreographer Mourad Merzouki, has already been presented to over 150,000 spectators across 160 performances.

 Shopping Basket